devlaming/mgreml/README.md

 conda activate mgreml
 ```

-Once the above has completed, you can run:
+Once the above has completed, you can now run:

 ```
 python ./mgreml -h